veox/lll-creation-patterns/contracts/USING.md

 [collapser-src]: https://gitlab.com/veox/lll-contracts/blob/c419bd68c2c15115c50ccd28d9d9163117658505/contracts/collapser.lll

-This "contract" is used throught the examples below; it's actually just two instructions at runtime: `ADDRESS SELFDESTRUCT`, or two bytes: `0x30ff`.
+This "contract" is used throughout the examples below; it's actually just two instructions at runtime: `ADDRESS SELFDESTRUCT`, or two bytes: `0x30ff`.

 On any call, such a contract will remove itself from the state, together